Here's when you should switch to a summer duvet, according to bedding experts

 When should I change my duvet to 4.5 tog?

-Experts recommend switching to a 4.5 tog duvet when nighttime temperatures reach a consistent 15°C. That can be as early as April in some parts of Britain, or may not happen until May, June, or even July, in some years.
+Experts recommend making the switch to a 4.5 tog duvet when nighttime temperatures reach a consistent 15°C. That can be as early as April in some parts of Britain, or may not happen until May, June, or even July, in some years.

-'Looking at last year’s weather statistics, the average temperature doubles between March and June, reaching its highest peaks in July and August, therefore, April is the perfect time to switch out your winter duvet for your summer one,' says Martin Gill, Bedding Expert, And So To Bed.
+'Looking at last year’s weather statistics, the average temperature doubles between March and June, reaching its highest peaks in July and August, therefore, April is the perfect time to switch out your winter duvet for your summer one,' says Martin Gill, bedding expert at And So To Bed.

-'In contrast, temperatures begin to decline in September, making the end of this month the ideal time to switch to a winter duvet to the bedroom.'
+'In contrast, temperatures begin to decline in September, making the end of this month the ideal time to switch to a winter duvet in the bedroom.'

 Is a 7.5 tog duvet OK for summer?